swyatyk/Bomby/README.md

 # Bomby
-Développer en C avec SDL2
+Develop in C with SDL2.

 # Build & Lunch
 Command compilation :